The metabolic confusion diet is a relatively new diet that aims to get your metabolism working harder, helping you to lose weight quicker.

 If you’ve tried the majority of extreme weight loss plans, from the Sirtfood Diet to the Dukan Diet, and still can’t lose weight then the metabolic confusion diet could be one to consider.
 Especially as you’ve probably learnt by now that your metabolism has a lot to do with how you lose weight and how successful you are at it.

 Everyone’s metabolism – the body’s process to turn food into energy – is different and works at different speeds.
 Whilst some people’s metabolisms are supercharged, others are slower and don’t burn calories as fast.
-The metabolic confusion diet promises to re-charge your metabolic rate with it’s mixed calorie plan.
+The metabolic confusion diet is one of the diets that work fast.
+It promises to re-charge your metabolic rate with it’s mixed calorie plan.
 But does it work?

 We asked two health experts to weigh-in on the diet and it’s weight loss abilities:

 What is metabolic confusion?

 As the name suggests, metabolic confusion is when a person actively confuses their metabolism by adopting a diet that mixes high and low calorie meals.

 According to dietitian Claire Murphy at Last Verdict, this increasing and decreasing of calories is designed to fire up your metabolism: